 The Department of Education determines each private school's tentative tuition rate for those schools that were in operation for at least two years in accordance with N.J.A.C.
 6A:23A-18.2(i).
 The private schools and public schools are notified of these tentative tuition rates in December prior to the ensuing school year.
 The Department of Education recommends that the private school generate an internal budget to determine the tentative tuition rate which will be charged in the ensuing school year.
 This budget is to be used for internal financial purposes only and is not to be forwarded to the Department of Education.
-If the internally budgeted tuition rate determined is less than or equal to the tentative tuition rate determined by the Department of Education.
-If the internally budgeted tuition rate determined is higher than the tentative tuition rate determined by the Department of Education, the private school has no need to contact the Department of Education.
-If the internally budgeted tuition rate determined is higher than the tentative tuition rate determined by the Department of Education, the private school may submit a request for a higher tentative tuition rate for the ensuing school no later than January 31 preceding the beginning of the ensuing school year.
+If the internally budgeted tuition rate determined is less than or equal to the tentative tuition rate determined by the Department of Education, the private school has no need to contact the Department of Education.
+If the internally budgeted tuition rate determined is higher than the tentative tuition rate determined by the Department of Education, the private school may submit a request for a higher tentative tuition rate for the entire school no later than January 31 preceding the beginning of the ensuing school year.